Collections

 Gradient Horizon

-Gradient Horizon is the preface to Windows of the World, abstract exploration of color, light, and identity, refined over time.
+This series is the preface to Windows of the World—abstract exploration of color, light, and identity, refined over time.
 Each piece functions as a geometric color study, using gradient beams to reflect how identity shifts over time, or even within a single day.
 These works are less about place and more about internal landscapes, quiet, intentional, and open to interpretation.
 With minimal texture and softened edges, the series invites slow looking and personal reflection.

 Shop our shared collections.